partners for life

 Using a Self-Managed Super Fund to Buy Property

-Using a Self-Managed Super Fund (SMSF) to purchase property is becoming increasingly common.
-It can be tax-effective, allow you to invest in both residential and commercial properties, and utilise your superannuation before you retire.
+You may be aware of Australians using their Self-Managed Super Fund (SMSF) to purchase property – something that has gained popularity over the years.
+When structured correctly, and undertaken in the right circumstances, it can be tax-effective, allow you to invest in both residential and commercial properties, and utilise your superannuation before you retire.
 However, before you setup that brand new SMSF to buy property, you may want to consider the following.

 Residential v Commercial

 Is buying property through your SMSF really that tax-effective?
-Absolutely.
+It definitely can be, depending on your situation.

-For an individual earning $77,000 per year in wages and then receives $10,000 rent, they pay $3,450 tax on the rent, leaving $6,550 in hand.
+For an individual earning $77,000 per year in wages who also receives $10,000 rent, they pay $3,450 tax on the rent, leaving $6,550 in hand.
 That same $10,000 rent in an SMSF pays only $1,500 tax, leaving $8,500 in hand.
 Where the property has been held for longer than 12 months, the capital gains tax is reduced from 15% to 10%.
-Once trustees commence superannuation pensions for the members the capital gains tax can often be reduced to 0%.
+Once trustees commence superannuation pensions for the members, capital gains tax can often be reduced to 0%.
 These are only 2 of the many benefits that can be unlocked by purchasing property with an SMSF.

 From experience, the general consensus is that your fund will need $200,000 before most of the major financial institutions will lend to the fund.
 This is sometimes hard to achieve with only employer contributions, so there is scope for non-concessional contributions to be made to speed up this process.
 The key to establishing an SMSF or exploring SMSF borrowing options is to get advice from a reputable professional.

-Give McKinley Plowman a call on 08 9301 2200 today to see how our SMSF accountants can help you get into the property market using your superannuation.
+Give McKinley Plowman a call on 08 9325 2411 (Perth) 08 9301 2200 (Joondalup), or contact us via our website to see how our Finance team and SMSF advisers can help you get into the property market using your superannuation.

 Thinking about becoming a client?